devJSQ/browser-history/README.md

 ## Implementation
-- Create a method to display the menu to interact with the program.
-If the user choice is 1, retrieve the last visited site URL.
-If 2, add a new site URL.
-Lastly, if the user choice is 3, exit the program.
+- Take an input from the user, so if the input is 1, **print the last visited site URL from** `history.txt`, if the user input is 2, **add a new site URL to the** `history.txt`, and if the input is 3 then **exit the program**.
-- Create a class `Display` which has methods to read the `history.txt` file and store it in a list.
+- Create a class `BrowserHistory` which has methods two methods `previousURL` and `addURL`.
-- Create a method to retrieve the last visited site URL from the list.
+    - The `previousURL` method will return the last URL from the `history.txt`, and then remove it from the `history.txt`.
-- Create a method to add a new site URL to the list.
+    - The `addURL` method will add a URL to the `history.txt`.

+> Note if the user inputs 2 the `addURL` method will invoked and if the user inputs 1 the `previousURL` method will invoke.

 ## Example
 When the program runs, the user shall see the following menu: